 Get a bird-eye-view of your guest posting prospect

 To get started, simply paste the website URL into the search box and choose to analyze its worldwide performance—to properly assess the site’s value, you’ll need to see the big picture.

 Immediately, you’ll get the top-level metrics: the site’s Domain Trust score, the amount of traffic it gets monthly, the number of referring domains, and backlinks.
 These parameters will give you a vague idea of how well the site is performing.

 Pro tip: Mind that a great number of backlinks and a high Domain Trust score do not necessarily mean that a website is a quality one.
 To get a clearer picture, you’ll need to at least briefly study the site’s backlink profile.

-Click the number of backlinks on the dashboard to generate a separate report that will give you an idea of the detected backlinks quality, their anchor texts, dofollow/nofollow distribution, etc.
+Click the number of backlinks on the dashboard.
+You will be redirected to the Backlink Analysis tool that generates a separate report to give you an idea of the detected backlinks quality, their anchor texts, dofollow/nofollow distribution, etc.

 At the same time, when it comes to traffic, you can rest assured that the data you get with SE Ranking is as complete and accurate as possible.
 To ensure this, SE Ranking is constantly extending its databases—we cover all the countries around the world and after a major US database expansion, it is one of the biggest in the market.

 If the top-level metrics—traffic, backlinks, and DT—look utterly disappointing, you may as well stop there.
 If they are good, you’ll need to proceed to the charts, which demonstrate how the website’s SEO strategy has been evolving over time.

 Ideally, the amount of traffic a site gets, as well as the number of keywords it ranks for and backlinks it gained, should be steadily growing, like in the example above.